 Elon Musk cleared of defamation over 'pedo guy' tweet

-Tesla co-founder Elon Musk was cleared of defamation on Friday by a jury in Los Angeles over a tweet in which he labeled a British caver "pedo guy".
+Los Angeles, Dec 7 (AFP) Tesla co-founder Elon Musk was cleared of defamation on Friday by a jury in Los Angeles over a tweet in which he labeled a British caver "pedo guy."
 The jury deliberated less than an hour before ruling in favor of Musk and clearing him of any liability in the high-profile case that pitted him against Vernon Unsworth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)